-2. Paternity Order From Court
+2. Paternity Order from Court

-Sometimes the court must decide paternity.
+Sometimes the court has to decide paternity.
 One parent may not want to sign the ROP, or more than one man may claim to be the father, or the mother may have been married to someone else when the child was born.
-The court will look at the evidence, including genetic tests and the past relationship between the mother and the possible father.
-You can ask for a genetic test but you do not HAVE to have one to establish paternity.
+The court looks at the evidence, including genetic tests and the past relationship between the mother and the possible father.
+You can ask for a genetic test, but you do not HAVE to have one to establish paternity.

-If the parents are married, the husband is thought to be the father of the child.
-If the husband or wife wants to start a court case to deny paternity, then, in some cases, they must start it before the child turns 3.
+If the parents are married, the law assumes that the husband is the father of the child.
+If the husband or wife wants to start a court case to deny that the husband is the child's father, then, in most cases, they must start it before the child turns 3.

-Will the county attorney help me?
+Can the county attorney help me?

-- If you have custody of the child, the county attorney will file a case to set paternity, and child and medical support.
-If you are a parent who does not have custody but wants to establish paternity, like an unmarried father, the county should help you in most cases.
-You may end up owing child support once paternity is established. - The county attorney will not handle custody or parenting time (visitation) issues. - A parent with low income can ask the court for a lawyer in a paternity action.
-And only for establishing paternity.
-If paternity has been established, or you have signed an ROP, and you need help with custody or parenting time, call your legal aid office or volunteer lawyer office.
+- If the child lives with you, you can ask the county attorney to file a case to set paternity, and child and medical support.
+If you are a parent who doesn't have custody but wants to establish paternity, like an unmarried father, the county should help you in most cases.
+You may end up owing child support once paternity is established. - The county attorney does not handle custody or parenting time (visitation) issues. - A parent with low income can ask the court for a lawyer in a paternity action.
+But only for establishing paternity.
+If paternity is already established, or you have signed an ROP, and you need help with custody or parenting time, call your legal aid office or volunteer lawyer office for help.